imicovic/42-ft_printf/README.md

 ```

 The goal of the project was to introduce us to the variadic functions and improve problem solving abilities and string manipulation skills.
+For detailed information take a look at the [subject](en.subject.pdf)